 The new IKEA co-worker clothing uses recycled polyester, cotton from more sustainable sources and Tencel, a fiber made of wood pulp from trees grown and replaced on specialized farms.
 Efficiently using resources should lead to production with minimal waste of materials, water, energy and chemicals.
 Plus, the clothing should be recyclable when reaching the end of its lifespan.

-On top of this, the ambition is to recycle the old co-worker clothing into suitable fibers that can then be turned into new IKEA products.
+On top of this, the ambition is to recycle the old co-worker clothing into suitable fibres that can then be turned into new IKEA products.
 It's a learning opportunity for IKEA to investigate how textiles can be recycled on a bigger scale.
 This initiative is closely linked to the goals set by the IKEA Sustainability Strategy, People & Planet Positive, which includes turning waste into resources, sending zero waste to landfill.

 The new co-worker clothing collection is part of a bigger update of the IKEA visual identity that also includes a new font called Noto IKEA that replaces Verdana, a refreshed IKEA logo and a new range of disposables (such as coffee cups), a new concept for food packaging, updated IKEA Food shopping tools (such a trays), new trade dress for use in all IKEA Food meeting points and new food merchandising equipment, among others.